By Kevin McNeish updated on 07/09/2015

-Now that you have some of the basics of Objective-C programming under your belt, it's time to dive into some deeper coding territory.
-However, first let's talk about the homework assignment I gave you last week.
-I asked you to enhance iAppsReview so that it pulled the name of the app from the Write Review scene's text field.
+Now that you have some of the basics of Swift programming under your belt, it's time to dive into some deeper coding territory.
+To get the latest version of iAppsReview, select this link.

 The iOS Photo Library

 Apple allows the custom apps you create to access the Photo Library on an iOS device.
 This allows you to add some great functionality to your apps.
 Apple makes it easy to do so by providing a pre-built user interface allowing users to navigate their photos and select an image.
-Our goal in this post is to display an image picker when the user taps the Photo Album button (Figure 1), let them select an image from the photo album, and display a thumbnail of the image in the image view control to the right of the button.
+Our goal in this post is to display an image picker when the user taps the image view with the Add Image placeholder (Figure 1), let them select an image from the photo album, and display a thumbnail of the image in the image view control to the right of the button.

 |Figure 1 - The Photo Album button in the bottom-left corner of the Write Review scene|

 Adding Photos to the Simulator